rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams QoS.md

 #Scripts  #teams #qos #voice

-Teams QoS is a multi-faceted project which encompasses the following:
+##  Teams QoS is a multi-faceted project which encompasses the following:

 > - Teams Application and the underlying client-OS - set appropriate DSCP marks
 > - Appropriate VLAN isolation for Teams-specific hardware (handsets, etc.)
 > - QoS/CoS/DSCP marking at L3 across the client's LAN (and private WAN where implemented)
 > - Sonicwall (or other firewall) bandwidth management configuration

+### Pre-requisite information before ANY QoS implementation:

 > - Accurate knowledge of ISP-provisioned bandwidth on the DIA circuit
 >> -  Accurate measurement of delivered bandwidth on the DIA circuit
 > - Accurate knowledge of provisioned bandwidth on private WAN circuits
 >>  - Accurate measurement of delivered bandwidth on private WAN circuits

-> - **Ongoing management and communication when/if the WAN links change provisioned rates**
+### ***Ongoing management and communication with the client when provisioned rates on WAN links (including DIA are changed***

-## Network Switch configuration
+## Network Switch configuration for VoIP Hardware

-HPE/Aruba VLAN packet marking
+HPE/Aruba VLAN packet marking is accomplished using the following within the VLAN context:
+> - qos dscp ef

+## Sonicwall Bandwidth Management

+Fundamental Bandwidth HowTo:
+<iframe width="1400" height="900" src="https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-bandwidth-management/170521130013462/">title="Toolkit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Teams Application packet marking